paulch42/lean-spec/README.md

 The programming language component of Lean (version 4) is a comprehensive functional programming language, in the style of [Haskell](https://www.haskell.org).
-A good introduction to the use of Lean as a programming langiuage is
+A good introduction to the use of Lean as a programming language is
 [Functional Programming in Lean](https://leanprover.github.io/functional_programming_in_lean/).
 While Haskell has a more traditional type system, the dependently typed system of Lean and its underlying logic bring a number of benefits from a software perspective:
 * Lean is a fully featured specification language.
 It can be used to specify the